active-place

 The Museum of Folklore

-The Museum of Folklore of São José dos Campos is a cultural space of the Cultural Foundation Cassiano Ricardo (FCCR) that works under the management of the Center for Studies of Popular Culture (CECP), through an agreement signed between the parties. http://www.museudofolclore.org/museu/institucional/
+The Museum of Folklore in São José dos Campos is a fascinating cultural hub managed by the Cultural Foundation Cassiano Ricardo (FCCR).
+It operates under the guidance of the Center for Studies of Popular Culture (CECP), thanks to a collaborative agre

 unLiked